The Coton Beagle is still hard to find since the Coton de Tulear is not a very popular breed and is rather new in itself.

 When you opt to feed your dog with this, look for canned food rich in real meat and vegetables.
 Biologically appropriate raw foods can also be given to your Coton Beagle.

 If you want to ensure that your dog is only eating only the best kind of food with only the most nutritious ingredients, you can feed him homecooked food.

 It’s a good alternative for dog owners who want to take the time to provide optimal nutrition by home cooking.
 However, care must be taken to get all the required nutrients and correct the balance.

 Give your Coton Beagle supplements like probiotics.
-They help keep the digestive system filled with the proper bacteria in order to fight gastro upsets.
+They help keep the digestive system filled with the proper bacteria to fight gastro upsets.

 Salmon oil helps in maintaining your Coton Beagle’s healthy and beautiful coat.
 Add in vitamins that are rich in antioxidants.
 You may also include Vitamin C, E, and B complex.